tri-cods/html-css/sections/p_and_h.md

 ## What you should see

-Heading should appear at the top of the page, followed by the paragraph text.
+Your heading should appear at the top of the page, followed by the paragraph text.
 The heading text should be larger.
 The title should appear in the browser window tab.

 ![Image of the boiler example above rendered in Google Chrome](../images/boiler-example.png)